 While various accounts of how the battle for the title role played out, Jay Scarfone and WIlliam Stillman, longtime historians of the film who have authored numerous books, including 2018’s The Road to Oz: The Evolution, Creation, and Legacy of a Motion Picture Legacy, explained that it came down to contracts and the studio system of the early days of the film industry.

-Born Frances Ethel Gumm on June 10, 1922, in Grand Rapids, Minnesota, Garland had started performing at the age of 2 ½.
+Born Frances Ethel Gumm on June 10, 1922, in Grand Rapids, Minnesota, Garland had started performing at the age of two-and-a-half.
 She broke out from a sister act with older siblings, Susie and Jimmie, and signed a movie studio contract before her teen years.
 “I was born at the age of 12 on an MGM lot,” Garland said of her deal with Metro-Goldwyn-Mayer.

 That contract led to starring roles in MGM movies like Pigskin Parade (1936) and several Andy Hardy movies with co-star Mickey Rooney, including Love Finds Andy Hardy (1938).
 But her contract also limited the projects she could take on since they had to be in the MGM family.